‘Men in Black: International’ Review: “The Definition Of Joyless Mediocrity”

 Few film franchises have promised so much yet delivered so little on the same level as the Men in Black series.
 The 1997 original was a critical and commercial success that blended science-fiction, action, and comedy better than anything else.
 In spite of that, it never quite translated into an equally terrific film series.
-Even with director Barry Sonnenfeld and stars Will Smith and Tommy Lee Jones returning for two sequels, they struggled to capture the original’s “lightning in a bottle” quality.
+Even with Will Smith, Tommy Lee Jones, and director Barry Sonnenfeld returning for two sequels, they struggled to live up to the original.
 With this latest installment, Men in Black: International, it seems things might be changing for the better.

 If nothing else, the film genuinely wants to reinvigorate the franchise with fresh faces.
 The big appeal of the previous movies is the unlikely pairing of Smith and Jones, but this film’s major hook is the dynamic duo of Chris Hemsworth and Tessa Thompson, which debuted in 2017’s Thor: Ragnarok.
 In addition, this is the first Men in Black film to be helmed by someone other than Sonnenfeld: F. Gary Gray.
 Whereas Sonnenfeld’s filmmaking style can be summarized as heightened and quirky – often conveyed with the use of wide-angle lenses – Gray’s style is more rough and grounded, best evidenced in movies like Friday and Straight Outta Compton.

 It is clear based on the people on both sides of the camera that International succeeds at being new for this series.
 Unfortunately, it is nowhere near as good at feeling new, which turns out to be more important to the final product.
 In fact, that last sentence might be too generous.
 Men in Black: International is not only another example of wasted potential in the series, it is also the most generic and unenjoyable movie of the bunch.
 Even Men in Black II, for all of its disappointments, comes closer to capturing a sense of fun novelty than this.